Cray-HPE/docs-csm/scripts/workarounds/kdump/README.md

-# Kernel Dump Hotfix
+# Kernel Dump Workaround

-This directory includes the script and the library necessary for applying the hotfix to all reachable NCNs.
+This directory includes the script and the library necessary for applying the workaround to all reachable NCNs.

 ## Usage

-1. Run `hotfix.sh`.
+1. Run `run.sh`.

     ```bash
-    ncn# /usr/share/doc/csm/scripts/hotfixes/kdump/hotfix.sh
+    ncn# /usr/share/doc/csm/scripts/workarounds/kdump/run.sh
     ```

    Example output: